EMBROIDERY EQUIPMENT

 Popular Brands to Consider

-Several brands have established strong reputations in the embroidery community.
-I'm not affiliated with any of them — these are simply the names that come up again and again when stitchers share what's working for them:
+Several brands have built strong reputations in the embroidery community.
+I'm not affiliated with any of them.
+These are simply the names that come up again and again when stitchers share what works for them:

 Brightech